Motional partners with Via to launch a robo-taxi service in the U.S.

 Motional, a joint self-driving research collaboration between Aptiv and Hyundai, today announced a partnership with Via that the companies say will serve as a blueprint for an on-demand, shared robo-taxi service.
-Ahead of the partnership’s launch in the first half of 2021, Motional and Via say they’ll build infrastructure to connect Motional’s driverless vehicles with Via’s technology that powers booking, routing, passenger and vehicle assignment and identification, customer experience, and fleet management.
+Ahead of the partnership’s launch in the first half of 2021, Motional and Via say they will build infrastructure to connect Motional’s driverless vehicles with Via’s technology that powers booking, routing, passenger and vehicle assignment and identification, customer experience, and fleet management.

 Some experts predict the pandemic will hasten the adoption of autonomous transportation technologies.
 Despite needing disinfection, driverless cars can potentially minimize the risk of spreading disease.
 But surveys are mixed, with one from Partners for Automated Vehicle Education showing nearly three in four Americans believe autonomous cars aren’t ready for prime time.
 Unsurprisingly, Motional itself disagrees with this assertion.
 One-fifth of respondents to its Consumer Mobility Report are “more interested” in autonomous vehicles than they were before the pandemic.